Endogenous Attention and the Spread of False News: Model

-Each period, a distinct user randomly draws a story among those currently on the platform and decides whether or not to share it.
+In each period $n\ge0$, a distinct user randomly draws a story among those currently on the platform and decides whether or not to share it.
 Before making the sharing decision, the user sees the story's evocativeness level and a noisy signal of its veracity.
 The precision of this signal depends on the user's \emph{attention} as will be explained below.
 The parameter $\rho $ describes the \emph{reach} of shared stories on the platform---if the user decides to share the story, $\rho$ copies of the story are added to the platform.
+Regardless of the user's decision, one true story and $\kappa$ false stories are posted to the platform, corresponding to original content creation.

-In summary, each period the current user: \begin{enumerate} \item Draws a story, and observes its realized evocativeness. \item Chooses an attention level $a\in[0,1]$. \item Draws a signal whose distribution depends on $a$. \item Decides whether to share the story. \item Receives payoffs. \end{enumerate} Finally, $1$ new true story and $\kappa$ new false stories are posted, and $\rho$ copies of the current story are added if it was shared.
+In summary, the sequence of events in each period is: \begin{enumerate} \item A distinct user draws a story and observes its realized evocativeness. \item Chooses an attention level $a\in[0,1]$. \item Draws a signal whose distribution depends on $a$. \item Decides whether to share the story.
+If shared, $\rho$ copies of the story are added. \item Receives payoffs. \item Finally, $1$ new true story and $\kappa$ new false stories are exogenously added. \end{enumerate}